SYGong/sygong.github.io/_posts/2019-01-20-pharos-enable-physical-analytics-through-visible-light.md

 Localization with LED bulbs.
 Each bulb broadcasting its own postion to receiver, who will estimate the distance to each bulb with [optical channel model](#optical-channel-model).

 ### Optical channel model
-Given received energy, estimate distance between reciever's light sensor and the LED bulb.
+Given received energy, estimate distance between receiver's light sensor and the LED bulb.

-**Note:** Overall energy estimated by some components of energy and the bulb's duty cycle of PWM.
+**Note:** Overall energy is estimated, given some components of energy and the bulb's duty cycle of PWM.
 {: .notice}

 #### Assumptions